gek169/gek169/README.md

 I've contributed a fair number of projects to the free software world.
 Not all of them are on my Github, but certainly the ones i've contributed the most to.
 I have forked a couple repositories without any modifications on occasion, purely as a sign of respect and interest.

 The project I feel is of the most interest as a Computer Science topic is my own architecture and programming language, SISA16, which I devised as a way of writing cross-platform low-level code.
 It is a von-neumann architecture capable of self-modifying code.
-It has no memory mapping unit, nor privilege levels but still has the ability to fully sandbox its own execution- sort of like a privilege ring.
-If I had to describe it, I'd call it a "cut-down overclocked M68k" or perhaps a "65c02 on steroids".
-It is almost as fast as the V8 javascript engine for equivalent asm.js style code on the same CPU (every operation has an |0 to force 32 bit ops to be generated... yada yada), although for most tasks Sisa16 is faster, due to sisa16 not using syscalls or mallocs where a javascript engine spams them.
+It has two privilege levels (privileged and user) and the ability to define a memory access offset and mask, which provides the effect of memory mapping.

-I am currently working on an improved architecture designed for high performance JIT and a true "cross-platform assembly language" called "CISCY".
-However, I still write Sisa16 code.
+Sisa16 is advantageous over writing native code, because it can be ported to any platform instantly.

 ### Yes, I know the basics of devops and web development